FAQ

 Public sector employers include regional health boards designated under section 4(1) of the Health Authorities Act or Provincial Health Services Authority (collectively a “Health Authority”) or Providence Health Care OR at long-term care or assisted living (AL) facility, private or public, as long as the facility is publicly funded.
 Qualified employers EXCLUDE contract agencies supplying temporary and/or short-term staffing solutions to eligible facilities.

-If you cannot complete your return of service and voluntarily leave your Qualifying Employer(s) during the ROS Period, you will be required to repay the province the amount of the bursary that is proportional to the percentage of the ROS Period that has not been completed.
+If you cannot complete your return of service and voluntarily leave your Qualifying Employer(s) during the ROS Period, you will be required to repay the Province the amount of the bursary that is proportional to the percentage of the ROS Period that has not been completed.

 If there is a compelling reason for not completing the ROS, the Province may waive repayment based on compassionate grounds.
 You would need to contact the Province at healthbursary@gov.bc.ca.